cochrane/GLLara/Documentation/Model Parameters (english).md

 Defining Models
 ---------------

 For every model that does not use the Generic Item format, there has to be one `modellname.modelparams.plist` file.
 GLLara includes it into the app when compiling (it ends up in the resources directory).
-It is always a dictionary, with any or all of six keys: `base`, `defaultMeshGroup`, `meshGroupNames`, `defaultRenderParameters`, `renderParameters`, `cameraTargets`, `shaders` und `meshSplitters`.
+It is always a dictionary, with any or all of the following keys: `base`, `defaultMeshGroup`, `meshGroupNames`, `defaultRenderParameters`, `renderParameters`, `cameraTargets`, `shaders`, `renderParameterDescriptions` und `meshSplitters`.

 ### base